thomas-marquis/ytrack-python-1/subjects/Q01E06_remember_the_milk/README.md

 ['tomatoes', 'pastas', 'milk', 'salt']
 ```

-If the string `'milk'` is not in the list, it should add it and return the list.
-Then, simply return the original list.
+If the string `'milk'` is not in the list, it should be added.
+The function return the updated list.
+If the milk is in the list, simply return it.

-If the input list is empty, the returned list should be also empty.
+If the input list is empty, the returned list should be also empty (don't add the milk in that case).

 ## Usage